Estimation of fibre architecture and scar in myocardial tissue using electrograms: an in-silico study: Discussion

+Treatment for AF has been so far largely empirical-based, and as we mention, the success rates for ablation are low.
+Experience and trust on standard, mannually determined procedures is insufficient.
+If we do not bridge the gap between determinant structure and consequent EP activity, the ability to correct EP activity by further altering the structure is limited.
 There is not a complete understanding of how beneficial contact EGMs can be in the identification of target regions for ablation, or how much of an improvement they provide over standard procedures such as pulmonary vein isolation (PVI).
 For a while, many clinicians considered complex fractionated atrial electrograms (CFAEs) to indicate candidate target sites for AF \cite{star_af_original}, although that is now met with skepticism \cite{cfaes,cfaes_2}.
 There have been studies that suggest that EGM-guided ablation provide no added benefit over PVI \cite{star_af}.
 In this work, the hypothesis is not that the morphology of EGMs directly indicates candidate regions for ablation, but rather that an array of concurrent EGMs can be used to determine properties of the underlying substrate and therefore indirectly steer ablation targeting of pathophysiological myocardium\cite{cantwell_review} that disrupts the correct propagation of the cardiac electrical signal.

 In our work, only unipolar EGMs are considered.
 The reasoning behind this choice is that the raw signal is used as the input into the deep learning models.
 Most state-of-the-art techniques that seek to estimate the direction of the wavefront, which are used in the clinic usually consider the bipolar electrogram or the relatively new omnipolar mapping \cite{abbott_1}.
 The bipolar EGM is the result of the difference of two unipolar EGMs where the electrodes are placed in close proximity to one another, with the usual inter-electrode distance currently being close to $2\un{mm}$.
 The popularity of the bipolar EGM is based on its filtering properties; when properly positioned and oriented, a bipolar EGM will cancel out far-field signals or other sources of noise \cite{de_bakker} due to simultaneous detection at both electrodes.
 While widely used for catheter mapping and ablation, the morphology and properties of the bipolar EGM, like its unipolar components, is still not yet entirely understood.
 It has been suggested that bipolar and unipolar EGMs can be used together for optimal identification of ablation targets \cite{de_bakker}.
 Should the approach proposed here work in a clinical setting, signals from electrogram arrays will be used for the estimation of scar location.
 In our model the network considers the juxtaposition of neighbouring electrodes, thereby, while not directly considering bipolar EGMs, may benefit from similar advantages of proximity.